ibm-cloud-docs/blockchain-sw-213/ibp-console-ha.md

    **Multizone clusters with multiple worker nodes and anti-affinity**:

    Think of a zone as a data center.
 A zone failure affects all physical compute hosts and NFS storage.
 Failures include power, cooling, networking, or storage outages, and natural disasters, like flooding, earthquakes, and hurricanes.
 To protect against a zone failure, you must have clusters in at least two different zones that are load balanced by an external load balancer.

    A single zone is sufficient for a development and test environment if you can tolerate a zone outage.
 Therefore, to leverage the HA benefits of multiple zones,  when you provision your cluster, ensure that multiple zones are selected.
 Two zones are better than one, but three are recommended for HA to increase the likelihood that the two additional zones can absorb the workload of any single zone failure.
 When redundant peers from the same organization and channel, and ordering nodes, are spread across multiple zones, a failure in any one zone should not affect the ability of the network to process transactions because the workload will shift to the blockchain nodes in the other zones.

    You can use the {{site.data.keyword.blockchainfull_notm}} Platform console to specify the zone where a CA, peer, or ordering node is created.
-When you deploy a CA, peer, or ordering service (or a single ordering node), check the Advanced deployment option that is labeled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+When you deploy a CA, peer, or ordering service (or a single ordering node), check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

    If you're deploying a CA, peer, or ordering service, you have the option to select the zone from the list of zones available to your cluster or to let your Kubernetes cluster decide for you by leaving the default selected.
 For a five node ordering service, these nodes will be distributed into multiple zones by default, depending on the relative space available in each zone.
 You also have the ability to distribute a five node ordering service yourself by unselecting the default option to have the zones chosen for you and distributing these nodes into the zones you have available.
 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can check which zone the other node was deployed to by opening the tile of the node and looking under the **Node location**.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-apis#ibp-v2-apis-zone).

    The CA zone selection is only available when the default database type SQLite is used and your cluster is configured with multiple zones.
    {: note}

+   **Multizone-capable storage**:

+   Before you deploy any nodes, you have the additional option to configure your Kubernetes cluster to use [multizone-capable storage](/docs/containers?topic=containers-storage_planning#persistent_storage_overview) as your persistent storage.
+Without multizone-capable storage, if an entire zone goes down, any blockchain nodes in that zone cannot automatically come up in another zone because their associated persistent storage is unavailable in the failed zone.
+When multizone-capable storage is configured, if a zone failure occurs, peers and ordering nodes can come up in another zone, with their associated storage intact, ensuring high-availability.
+In order to leverage this capability with the {{site.data.keyword.blockchainfull_notm}} Platform, you need to configure your cluster to use **SDS (Portworx)** storage.
+When you deploy a peer, ordering service, or ordering node, select the advanced deployment option labeled **Deployment zone selection** and then select **Across all zones**.

    **CA considerations**:
    If you have multiple zones configured for your Kubernetes cluster, when you create a new CA with a PostgreSQL database and replica sets, an anti-affinity policy ensures that the CA replica sets are automatically configured across the zones.
 Replica sets are represented as shaded CA boxes in the diagram above.
 Adequate resources must exist in the other zones in order for the anti-affinity policy to be used.